 - Equipment used for loading and unloading waste.

-- Methods of waste transportation: direct haul, transfer stations, long haul.
+- Methods of waste transportation: direct haul, transfer stations, and long haul.

-This quiz contains the concept-based most frequently asked 25 MCQs of “Solid Waste Collection and Transportation“.
+This quiz contains 25 concept-based MCQs on “Solid Waste Collection and Transportation“.
 Each question has a single correct/most appropriate answer.

 1. What is the key principle of effective Municipal Solid Waste Management?